mohamad-755/root-academy-cohort-tracker/README.md

 ## Architecture

 The app uses Flask blueprints to separate public routes, authentication, curriculum, submissions, and admin workflows.
-SQLAlchemy models define students and submissions, while Flask-Migrate manages database schema changes.
+SQLAlchemy models define students and submissions, and Flask-Migrate (Alembic) manages all database schema changes.

+## Known Trade-offs

+- **Cohort-code authentication.** Students log in with their email plus a shared cohort code rather than an individual password.
+This keeps onboarding friction-free for a small, trusted cohort, but it means anyone who knows a student's email and the cohort code could sign in as them.
+This is an acceptable trade-off for a low-stakes internal tracker used by a known group of students, not a general-purpose auth system.
+- **Curriculum is defined in code.** Weekly content lives in `app/curriculum.py` as a Python list rather than in the database or a CMS.
+This keeps the data model focused on students and submissions, and new weeks are added by extending that list as the cohort progresses.

 ## Local Setup